mondoohq/mondoo-operator/docs/operator-upgrades.md

 The Mondoo Operator version numbers are expressed as `x.y.z`, where `x` is the major version, `y` is the minor version, and `z` is the patch version, following [Semantic Versioning](https://semver.org/) standards.
 Our release approach ensures there are no breaking changes between two adjacent minor versions.
 For example, you can upgrade the Mondoo Operator from `v1.2.15` to `v1.3.0` without any manual actions.
 The Mondoo Operator automatically executes any required migration and/or cleanup steps.

-The Mondoo Operator can be upgraded from major version to major version as long as each major version is visited during the upgrade.
-For example, if you are on version 1.3.2 and wanted to upgrade to version 3.0.5, you should first upgrade to a 2.y.z release to ensure any migrations that need to take place from 1.x to 2.x are completed before upgrading to 3.x.
+You can upgrade the Mondoo Operator from major version to major version as long as each major version is visited during the upgrade.
+For example, if you are on version 1.3.2 and want to upgrade to version 3.0.5, you should first upgrade to a 2.y.z release to ensure any migrations that need to take place from 1.x to 2.x are completed before upgrading to 3.x.
 Jumping from any 1.x to any 2.x is a safe operation.

 **WARNING: Never try to upgrade the Mondoo Operator by simply changing the tag for the Mondoo Operator container image.**